-When you are transferring a domain registration from one Registrar to another, there are specific steps you will need to take to prepare your domain.
-Below are the details to prepare your domain for transfer with your current Registrar and then submit the transfer request with Namecheap.
-Requirements may vary for some ccTLDs (for example .UK and .ES).
+When transferring a domain registration from one Registrar to another, there are specific steps you will need to take to prepare your domain.
+It’s easy to transfer a domain name, and below you can find the instructions on how to do it.
+Please note that ccTLD requirements may vary, (for example .UK and .ES).

-More details on the transfer process and on how to move from a specific Registrar can be found here.
+You can find more details on the transfer process and how to move from a specific registrar, by visiting our Transfer to Namecheap section.

 Note: If your domain expired with your old Registrar and you renewed it with them, please do not transfer it within 45 days of the previous expiration date.
 Otherwise an extra year would not be added to your domain name since losing Registrar revokes renewal in such cases.
 And you’d lose renewal fees paid to the old Registrar.

 Your website will experience no downtime if your domain is pointed to your host's custom DNS servers (hosting or private nameservers).
 To minimize downtime during transfer in case your domain is using current Registrar's default DNS servers, please read this help article (optional).

 Additionally, be aware that once a domain transfer is initiated, it won't be possible to update the domain's nameservers.
 If you need to perform any urgent DNS changes, make sure to do it before the transfer starts.
 Otherwise, you will be able to do it only upon the transfer completion.

 To make sure your domain name can be transferred, sign in to your current Registrar and check the following: